poolup-devs/poolup_backend/README.md

 **return value**

-- 200 status code - A list of review documents made to the user, empty [] if none exist.
+- 200 status code - A list of publically available review documents made to the user, empty [] if none exist.

 ```